bearbyt3z/email-protector.js/README.md

 ```
 Notice that there is no parameter corresponding to the ID of a DOM element, because the email link is placed where the `<script>` tag occurs.

-The above code will generate a very similar result to the `append()` method:
+The above code will generate a very similar result to the previous method:

 ```html
 <p>